RJWright25/hydroflow/README.md

 hydroflow/src_physics includes low-level functions for conversions and profile-fitting (utils.py), tools to analyse galaxies (galaxy.py), and routines to analyse gas flows between outputs (gasflow.py).

 ### run
-hydroflow/run contains the routines to separate cosmological boxes into sub-volumes, and to execute the gas flow algorithms as a job array over these sub-volumes.
-The key script is execute.py.
+hydroflow/run contains the routines to separate cosmological boxes into sub-volumes and run the analysis -- the key script is execute.py.
+There are also some routines to submit job arrays per different HPC system architectures.
+NB: The execute.py script will run the analysis for galaxies in a given subvolume of a cosmological box (defined by nslice and ivol).
+Splitting the analysis this way makes the problem "embarrassingly parallel", though the best way to parellelise the operation for each subvolume (e.g. via job arrays or to run on a single node) will depend on the HPC scheduler and architecture.